 Near Me (954) 476-1000

-What can you Expect to Happen Over the Course of Your Medical Malpractice Case?
+What Can You Expect to Happen During Your Medical Malpractice Case?

 At Chalik & Chalik Injury Lawyers, we understand the laws in this area and can help you navigate the complex legal system.
 We also offer free, no-obligation consultations to help you make an informed decision about whether to proceed with your claim.
 If we take your case, we will handle all the legal footwork, including:

 Gathering Evidence for Your Case

-During your medical malpractice case, your attorney will obtain all of your medical records and bills that are relevant to the malpractice claim.
-Your attorney may also acquire all of your medical records of any treatment you received that concerns your condition.
+During your medical malpractice case, your attorney will obtain all your medical records and bills relevant to the malpractice claim.
+Your attorney may also acquire medical records for any other treatment you received that concerns your condition.
 This process can take months.

 Seeking Medical Expert Testimony

-If your attorney believes that you have a valid malpractice case, your attorney will look for and hire an expert witness.
-Such a witness is needed in order for the case to proceed to trial.
+If your attorney believes you have a valid malpractice case, they will hire an expert witness.
+Such a witness is needed for the case to proceed to trial.

 In most instances, the medical expert is a doctor who practices in the same specialty as the defendant.
 The expert must analyze the medical records and find the defendant was negligent, causing your injuries.